-So you’ve got yourself a mentor – congrats!
+So you’ve got yourself a mentor – congratulations!
 Mentoring has the power to do wonders for your professional and personal development, from self-confidence to career progression, the benefits are endless.
 But they don’t come without hard work and dedication to your goals and growth.

-This is very important as it reflects your dedication to the mentoring relationship.
-Good mentees will have thought long and hard about why they want a mentor and what they’re hoping to gain from it.
+This is crucial as it reflects your dedication to the mentoring relationship and your personal development.
+Good mentees will have really considered why they want a mentor, and have an idea of what they’re hoping to gain from it.
 This means they start the relationship on the right foot, and can keep track of their progress.

-💡 Top Tip 💡 If you want to be a really good mentee, prepare an agenda.
+If you want to be a really good mentee, prepare an agenda.
 Come up with 2-3 discussion topics or questions that you would like to cover in your mentoring session before you meet.
-You cab even email this to your mentor in advance to help guide the meeting and give them an expectation of what you’d like to focus on.
+Email this to your mentor in advance to help guide the meeting and give them an expectation of what you’d like to focus on.

 2. Ask insightful questions